My vision was clear at age 35 when I started nursing school and blurry by the time I finished.

 I was introduced to the Bates Method of Natural Vision Improvement and to the Principles and Habits of Natural Vision.
 What I learned and practiced felt new, but in fact, wasn’t new at all.
 I didn’t realize it at the time, but I was remembering and relearning something I had forgotten a very long time ago – how to use my eyes in the natural and effortless way.

-A few weeks later, I had an unexpected and amazing experience.
-While enjoying a morning walk through the neighborhood, a feeling that something wonderful was happening came over me.
+A few weeks later, during a relaxing Spring vacation, I had an unexpected and amazing experience.
+While enjoying a morning walk, an overwhelming feeling came over me that something wonderful was happening.

 As I walked down the sidewalk, I realized my face and eyes were completely relaxed.
 All tension had vanished.
 My sunlight sensitivity, which I had thought to be normal, was gone.
 I was seeing with perfect clarity and ease.
 I hadn’t realized that not only had my near vision become blurry, my distance vision had become less clear as well.
 But at that moment, all was exceptionally clear.
 Their was also an awareness of greater contrast and increased depth perception.